Problem Statement Focuses on Resilient Commercial Space Communications

-Always innovating forward, Catalyst Space Accelerator has gone beyond ensuring the third cohort has the fullest access to government Sherpas; this session will also include a Commercial Sherpa program for an expanded Customer Discovery experience.
-Commercial Sherpa companies are well-connected commercial companies that operate within the theme area of the Accelerator and are willing to dedicate at least 12 hours of their time to each of their adoptive cohort companies while working around the cohort’s individual schedules.
+Always innovating forward, Catalyst Space Accelerator has gone beyond ensuring the third cohort has the fullest access to government Navigators; this session will also include a Commercial Navigator program for an expanded Customer Discovery experience.
+Commercial Navigator companies are well-connected commercial companies that operate within the theme area of the Accelerator and are willing to dedicate at least 12 hours of their time to each of their adoptive cohort companies while working around the cohort’s individual schedules.
 NDAs are always put in place to protect each company’s intellectual property.

 The Catalyst Space Accelerator team is excited to announce that the following seven companies were selected for the third Catalyst Space Accelerator cohort, all of them focused on Resilient Commercial Space Communications technologies: